All CRNBC registrants are required to practice in accordance with the College's Standards of Practice (Professional Standards,

 CRNBC registrants automatically become beneficiaries of the Canadian Nurses Protective Society (CNPS) upon initial registration, and that status is renewed annually at registration renewal.

 Seek legal advice prior to entering into a contract to provide nursing services.
+Consult with CNPS regarding PLP specific to your self-employed practice.

 For further information on the Standards of Practice or professional practice matters, contact us: